Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 tags: [project, dev]
 ---

-it was the 27th of march 2020 when I got intrigued by the temporary voice channels system of the Rocket League discord server.
+it was the 27th of March 2020 when I got intrigued by the temporary voice channels system of the Rocket League discord server.
 so I shot a message to their mods:
 ![rocket_league_mods.webp](/img/blog/astro/ab_rocket_league_mods.webp)
 and on the 11th of April I created my first Discord bot.

-we are now 5 full years past that, and I went from a coding a basic javascript application which had me and a couple of friends as its users, to multiple micro-services deployed on my own non-managed kubernetes cluster, handled via IaC (Infrastructure-as-Code), to manage more than 10k daily active users for a total count of 11M users in my database.
+we are now 5 full years past that, and I went from a coding a basic javascript application which had me and a couple of friends as its users, to multiple microservices deployed on my own non-managed kubernetes cluster, handled via IaC (Infrastructure-as-Code), to manage more than 10k daily active users for a total count of 11M users in my database.

 but wait, you are probably wondering what even are temporary voice channels, and what is a Discord bot in the first place ([if not good, you can skip this](#the-first-version))…
 basically, Discord is a messaging app (like slack, telegram or whatsapp).